 How does the Presidential Fellows program help you go farther?

-You already know that at Washington College you’ll benefit from small classes and intense attention from your professors.
+You already know that at Washington College you’ll benefit from small classes and personal attention from your professors.
 As a Presidential Fellow, get ready to ramp this up.
 You will immediately be introduced to other students of like mind, dedication, and ambition—a tight, academically focused community within the larger College community.
 You’ll be paired with faculty advisors who thrive on working with students like you, who will help you maximize your academic schedule and point you to cool opportunities like internships, honors, and fellowships.
 Those fun perks like dinners with the President and tours to the State House?
-They all have the broader goal of giving you face time with distinguished company that includes technology entrepreneurs, Fortune 500 company leaders, cutting-edge scientists, and honored academics.
+They all have the broader goal of giving you face time with a distinguished company that includes technology entrepreneurs, Fortune 500 company leaders, cutting-edge scientists, and honored academics.
 Want more details?
 Click here.